MAIDINASSIM84/smart_urban_analyzer/README.md

 ## Acknowledgments

 - Streamlit for the interactive web framework
-- OpenAI, DeepSeek, and Anthropic for AI capabilities
+- OpenAI and Anthropic for AI capabilities
 - LangChain for document processing and embeddings
 - OpenCV and NumPy for image processing
 - Folium for interactive maps